UM-Flint's MSW program granted Pre-Candidacy status on the path to accreditation

 Student perspectives

-Deja Anderson, an MSW student from CITY, highlighted the supportive environment and her journey: "Throughout the years of being a teacher and starting a family, I started connecting with many different resources and realized my new love for social work.
+Deja Anderson, an MSW student, highlighted the supportive environment and her journey: "Throughout the years of being a teacher and starting a family, I started connecting with many different resources and realized my new love for social work.
 This program helps me understand why social work is so important."

 Reflecting on the faculty and support systems at UM-Flint, Anderson said: "The University of Michigan has so many different support systems.
 The instructors are very open to discussion and questions.
 They make time to be available for students who need extra help."